Azure/azure-sdk-for-js/event hubs migration guide.md

       // if we can't add it and the batch is empty that means the message we're trying to send
       // is too large, even when it would be the _only_ message in the batch.
       //
-      // To fix this you'll need to potentially split the message up across multiple batches or
+      // To fix this you'll need to split the message up across multiple batches or
       // skip it.
 In this example, we'll skip the message. console.log(`Message was too large and can't be sent until it's made smaller.
 Skipping...`);
       continue;